jc-datarchitect/social_data_storytelling/README.md

    * **Source:** *Ministerio para la Transformación Digital y de la Función Pública*.
 Population aged 25–64 in the EU by urbanization degree, gender, and higher education level (2024).
 3. **OECD PISA 2022 Dataset (`CY08MSP_SCH_QQQ.SAV`):**
    * **Source:** *Organisation for Economic Co-operation and Development (OECD)*.
 School questionnaire data evaluating the Multicultural and Social Awareness Index (`DMCVIEWS`).

+### Large Files & Storage Notice

+Due to GitHub's file size thresholds, the primary national criminal registry dataset exceeds **100 MB** and has been documented externally to preserve repository optimization:

+* **Hate Crimes Microdata (`06001.csv`) [~160 MB]:** Extracted from the *Portal Estadístico de Criminalidad (Ministerio del Interior, Gobierno de España)*.
+To execute the production pipeline locally, download the microdata archive from the official institutional portal and place it under the `/data` directory using this exact filename string.

+---

 ---